kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 Using `TOP` in a `SELECT` statement without an `ORDER BY` clause is legal in SQL Server, but it is logically meaningless because tables have no guaranteed implicit order.
 When using `TOP`, include an `ORDER BY` clause to define which rows qualify as the “top” rows.
 For application paging scenarios, use the `OFFSET–FETCH` sub-clause of `ORDER BY` instead of `TOP`, because it provides a clearer and more reliable paging pattern.

-See [Finding code smells using SQL Prompt: TOP without ORDER BY in a SELECT statement (BP006) 🗗](https://www.red-gate.com/hub/product-learning/sql-prompt/finding-code-smells-using-sql-prompt-top-without-order-select-statement){:target="_blank" rel="noopener"} by Phil Factor (Redgate Hub)
+- See [Finding code smells using SQL Prompt: TOP without ORDER BY in a SELECT statement (BP006) 🗗](https://www.red-gate.com/hub/product-learning/sql-prompt/finding-code-smells-using-sql-prompt-top-without-order-select-statement){:target="_blank" rel="noopener"} by Phil Factor (Redgate Hub)
+- See [SQL Server T-SQL Protip: watch those TOPs without ORDER BY 🗗](https://erikdarling.com/t-sql-protip-watch-those-tops-without-order-by){:target="_blank" rel="noopener"} by Erik Darling
+- See [Executing SELECT query using TOP without ORDER BY 🗗](){:target="_blank" rel="noopener"} by Pankaj Manek on SQLServerCentral
-See [Best Practice Rule BP006 🗗](https://documentation.red-gate.com/codeanalysis/code-analysis-for-sql-server/best-practice-rules/bp006){:target="_blank" rel="noopener"} Redgate Code Analysis for SQL Server
+- See [Best Practice Rule BP006 🗗](https://documentation.red-gate.com/codeanalysis/code-analysis-for-sql-server/best-practice-rules/bp006){:target="_blank" rel="noopener"} Redgate Code Analysis for SQL Server

 [Back to top](#top)